-Following factors need to consider when choosing IPL/Laser safety glasses:
+The following factors are needed to consider when choosing IPL/Laser safety glasses:

-Wavelength is expressed in nanometers (nm), or micrometers (µm).
+Wavelength is expressed in nanometers (nm), or micrometres (µm).
 There are typically two wavelengths associated with a laser, the aiming beam wavelength and the operating wavelength.
-Typically the aiming beam is “eye safe” and the operating beam is the one you need protection from.
+Typically the aiming beam is “eye-safe” and the operating beam is the one you need protection from.
 Multiple‑wavelength systems may require a custom filter or multiple eyewear.

 Power / Energy